NMFS-RADFish/radfish/docs/building-your-application/templates_examples.md

 The template will come pre-configured with everything you need to get up and running to start coding your new project as quickly as possible.
 This will include the core modules of RADFish, including service-worker configuration, application routing, and offline storage.

-If you want to create a new project based from the `react-javascript` library, you can execute the following RADFish CLI command: `npx @nmfs-radfish/create-radfish-app my-app --template templates/react-javascript`
+If you want to create a new project based from the `react-javascript` library, you can execute the following RADFish CLI command, similar to how you run examples: `npx @nmfs-radfish/create-radfish-app my-app --template templates/react-javascript`

 This will create a new RADFish project named `my-app` in your current working directory.
 Happy hacking!